tyrex-team/rdfhive/README.md

 Technically, RDFHive directly evaluates SPARQL queries _i.e._ there is no preprocessing step, indeed an RDF triple file is seen by Hive as a three-column table.
 Thus, the bash translator simply translates SPARQL queries according to this scheme.
+This method has two advantages: first, creating a database is very fast; second, since the upfront investment is light, RDFHive is an interesting tool to evaluate a few SPARQL queries at once.

 __Version:__ 1.0